Pak family mourns as daughter killed in US shooting

 KARACHI: Abdul Aziz learned about the US school shooting in which his 17-year-old daughter was killed on CNN, with the story airing live as he broke his Ramazan fast thousands of miles away in Pakistan.

-It was the latest school shooting to rock the US, and came just three months after the massacre in Parkland, Florida in which 17 people were killed, sparking an unprecedented grassroots, student-led gun control movement.

-In Pakistan, the Santa Fe shooting has unleashed an outpouring of sympathy and horror over the tragic murder of Sheikh, who had been in the US for 10 months and was just weeks away from coming home.

 Sheikh, whose father said she had always excelled in school, had nurtured dreams of serving in Pakistan´s foreign office.
-She had been due to return to Karachi in time for Eidul Fitr, marking the end of the holy fasting month of Ramazan.
+She had been due to return to Karachi in time for Eid al-Fitr, marking the end of the holy fasting month of Ramazan, in which families come together and celebrate with days of feasting.
 "She was coming back soon," her father said.
 "There is a general impression that the life is safe and secure in America.
 But this is not the case."

 The alleged gunman -- Dimitrios Pagourtzis, another student at the school who at 17 is the same age as Sheikh -- was later apprehended by police and is being held on capital murder charges, meaning he could face the death penalty.